 Can you finish us off with a personal FML?
 "Today, I had cycling accident.
 While immobile.
 I put the wrong foot down when I was stopping, and I fell into a ditch.
 FML" Yep, that's quite embarrassing.
 I do hope there were loads of people around to point and laugh and/or film the scene.
 What do you mean I'm mean.
 Not at all.

 That's it for this week.
 We wish Gib/Marie all the best in her job search, but she doesn't seem to be in hurry.
 She does have talent and she's nice, so there's no reason that a boss shouldn't offer her a job.
 If I can get a job, she can get a job.
 Anyhoo, it's time for the weekend, time to go outside in the sunshine or the snow depending on where you are.
 Just don't forget to be nice.
 Don't be one of those people I mentioned in the intro.
 Slow down on the cynicism.
 Cynical people are boring.
 As Morrissey sang, it takes guts to be gentle and kind.
 So, actual love from us here at FML.
 Have a great weekend, and week.
 See you next Friday!

-What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to firstname.lastname@example.org, but only send us your blog's address and a few samples of your work.
+How about you?
+Think you've got talent and want to do an illustrated FML?
+Send us an email to firstname.lastname@example.org, but only send us your blog's address and/or a few samples of your work.
 No need to create an illustrated FML straight away.